angrybacon/doomsday-wiki/markdown/articles/2020/08/16/gangsta-trippin.md

 #### {{Edge of Autumn}}

-Edge of Autumn provides a method of cycling that is less taxing on the manabase however can be of much less use outside of the combo.
+Edge of Autumn provides a method of cycling that is less taxing on your life total however can be of much less use outside of the combo.
 Sacrificing a land can be a heavy costs however sometimes it does mean you can mitigate the downside of a {{Wasteland}}
 effect or similar by cycling in response.
 In a pinch you can also